What is the spike protein?

 We call on data demonstrating a thorough investigation of all serious adverse events reported to pharmacovigilance systems, carried out by independent, impartial individuals, and for safety data from individuals receiving more than two vaccine doses, in consideration of plans for future booster shots.”

 There are numerous scientists and physicians voicing concerns, but shockingly, they do not get attention from most large media outlets.
-When they do, it’s usually from right wing sources, which usually means that most liberals will automatically discount them.

 Even worse, some of these doctors and scientists have been vilified, threatened, or subjected to media hit jobs.